 Lastly, it takes strength and courage to say or do something when witnessing discrimination.
 But that strength and courage is nothing compared to what is needed to live life each day for the victims of discrimination.
 We can all make a difference.

 Just a few thoughts, as we grapple with ways to respond to yet another tragic event.

-***Currently has a Waitlist – In Person or Virtual Appointments***
+***Currently Accepting New Clients for In Person or Virtual Appointments***

 Chris has a Master of Arts degree in counselling psychology and is registered with the BC Association of Clinical Counsellors (RCC).
 As a therapist, his ultimate goal is to help clients enhance resiliency in their lives by engaging in a collaborative and strength-based approach.
 Prior to working in private practice, Chris' professional journey took him to community agency, school and government programs as he had the privilege to work with an eclectic group of clients.

 His clinical focus includes: anxiety, trauma, neuroplastic pain, and depression.
 He incorporates several different modalities and strategies based on each client's unique situation and preferences, including: cognitive behavioural therapy (CBT), existential psychology, eye movement desensitization & reprocessing (EMDR), pain reprocessing therapy (PRT) , positive psychology, and mindfulness.